rawitat/gtypist_lessons/programming_quotes.typ

 *:SW3_33
 I:Bjarne Stroustrup
-S:The most important single aspect of software development is to be clear :aobut what you are trying to build.
+S:The most important single aspect of software development is to be clear :about what you are trying to build.

 *:SW3_34
 I:David Parnas